 Dean Horridge 12:50

 I loved it.
-I just love being with the kids, and having that opportunity to really inspire those young children for a future in adulhood or life, which is enjoying being active.
+I just love being with the kids and having that opportunity to inspire those young children for a future in adulthood or life, which is enjoying being active.

 James Moore 13:01

 Yeah, and I think what is missed quite a lot in terms of that physical literacy point of view.
 I guess similar to your new project, where if you never learn to read, or you never learn to use your body properly, you’re not going to want to be active or participate in sport long term into your future.

 Dean Horridge 13:18